Types of Asphalt Used by Pickett’s Paving

 Why Professional Installation Matters

-Understanding the various types of asphalt helps homeowners and property managers make smarter paving decisions.
-Each type serves a distinct purpose, from heavy-duty roads to eco-friendly surfaces.
-By picking the right material and ensuring it’s installed correctly, Pickett’s Paving delivers reliable, long-lasting results.
-Our expertise means that every project starts on the right foot and finishes strong, offering performance and value you can trust.
-When you partner with experienced professionals who comprehend how materials perform, anticipate seasonal challenges, and prioritize maintenance planning, you’re investing in paving solutions that protect your investment and extend the life of every paved surface.
+Understanding the different types of asphalt allows homeowners, property managers, and business owners to make smarter paving decisions.
+Each asphalt type serves a specific purpose, from heavy-duty roadways to environmentally friendly drainage solutions.
+By selecting the right material and ensuring professional installation, Pickett’s Paving provides dependable surfaces built for long-term performance.
+When you partner with experienced paving professionals who understand materials, climate challenges, and maintenance planning, you invest in pavement that protects your property and extends the life of your surface.